Anthony McNamee: Wycombe Wanderers

-On 24 November 2011, McNamee joined Wycombe Wanderers loan deal until 7 January 2012in search of first team football.
+On 24 November 2011, in search of first team football, McNamee joined Wycombe Wanderers on a loan deal until 7 January 2012.
 The signing was manager Gary Waddock's second loan signing of the day after completing the deal for Marcello Trotta.

 He made his debut for the 'Chairboys' on 10 December 2011, scoring a volley against relegation rivals Chesterfield in a 3–2 win.
 For his performance, McNamee was named League Two's Team of the Week.
 In a follow–up match, McNamee scored his second goal for the club, in a 2–2 draw against Carlisle United.
 He became a regular for the side in the first team until his loan spell at Wycombe Wanderers ended in January.

 After being released by Milton Keynes Dons, McNamee re–joined Wycombe Wanderers on a free transfer for the rest of the season.
 McNamee's first game after signing for the club on a permanent basis came on 4 February 2012, coming on as a substitute in the 68th minute, in a 2–1 win over Tranmere Rovers.
 Having spent the rest of the 2011–12 season on the substitute bench, McNamee made fifteen appearances and scoring two times in all competitions.
 He was not offered a new deal by the club at the end of the season and was released.